-Our 2019 Cellar Selection Marlborough Pinot Noir has subtle aromatics of dried herbs such as thyme and rosemary intermingled with blackberries and blackcurrants.
+Our 2020 Cellar Selection Marlborough Pinot Noir has subtle aromatics of dried herbs such as thyme and rosemary intermingled with red summer fruits such as cherries and berries.
 On the palate, a subtle toasty hint of oak nicely frames the firm but juicy fruit and fine velvety tannins.

 The Pinot Noir fruit for this wine originates from a diverse range of vineyard sites in both the Awatere and Wairau Valleys in Marlborough.
 The climate in Marlborough has high sunshine hours but temperatures during the growing season are regulated by the cooling ocean influence.